 The National HIV Behavioral Surveillance (NHBS) system is conducted by the Centers for Disease Control and Prevention (CDC) to measure HIV prevalence, HIV risk behaviors, HIV testing behaviors, and exposure to prevention services over time among persons at high risk for transmission.

 The BEhavioral SUrveillance REsearch Study, or BESURE, has been conducted in Baltimore since 2004 as a participating site of NHBS (2004-2015) and locally funded collaboration site (2015-current).
-Currently, the Maryland Department of Health and Mental Hygiene funds the Johns Hopkins Bloomberg School of Public Health to implement BESURE in the Baltimore-Columbia-Towson metropolitan statistical area, and is a collaboration between the two entities.
+Currently, the Maryland Department of Health funds the Johns Hopkins Bloomberg School of Public Health to implement BESURE in the Baltimore-Columbia-Towson metropolitan statistical area, and is a collaboration between the two entities.

 BESURE was founded in 2004 and has been operating in Baltimore for the past 10 years.
 Since that time, BESURE has become one of the key sources of information on the health and well-being of Baltimore residents.
 BESURE is an annual survey on social issues, health, and health services in Baltimore.